laenzlinger/pedalboard-midi-bm/README.md

 # Pedalboard Midi Adapter

+IMPORTANT: This project is not maintained or further developed anymore.
+I have desided to start an own hardware project. see https://github.com/laenzlinger/pedalboard-midi for a next iteration for the midi part of the design.

 This project implements a MIDI adapter for my pedalboard

 The midi devices are daisy chained with MIDI cables in the following order: